behnamasadi/data_structure_algorithm/src/sort_algorithms/README.md

 3) Pick a random element as pivot.
 4) Pick median as pivot.

+In quick sort all the major work is done while dividing the array into subarrays (during partitioning), while in case of merge sort, all the real work happens during merging the subarrays.
+In case of quick sort, the combine step does absolutely nothing.

 ### Algorithm
-We pick a pivot, we partition the array around the pivot such that the elements on the elft are smaller than the pivotand the elements on the right side are bigger than the pivot.
+We pick a pivot, we partition the array around the pivot such that the elements on the left are smaller than the pivot and the elements on the right side are bigger than the pivot.
 The we call quick sort on the left and right hand side sub arrays.

 ```
 quickSort(arr[], low, high)